vaastav/Fantasy-Premier-League/README.md

 + BDooley11 for providing top managers script
 + speeder1987 for providing 2018/19 fixtures.csv file
 + ravgeetdhillon for github actions automation for data update
++ kz4killua for fixing GW37 data for the 21-22 season
++ SaintJuniper for id-dictionary update for the 21-22 season

 ## FAQ